internetServiceProvider/platforms/README.md

 ## 📁 Repository Structure

 Each functionality or service must be organized into separate folders by purpose.
-By convention, all implementations live under the `features/` directory.
+By convention, all implementations live under the `Services/` directory.

 ```
 src/
 ├── dhcp/
-│   └── Vagrantfile
+│   ├── Vagrantfile
-│   └── kea-dhcp-config.json
+│   ├── kea-dhcp-config.json
-│
-├── core_virtualization/
+|   ├── scripts/
-│   └── Vagrantfile
-│   └── setup.sh (Kubernetes, Grafana, Prometheus)
-│
+│          └──ntp_client_setup.sh
+|
 ├── dns/
 |   ├─config/
 │   ├── zone_forward.json